jefffhaynes/BinarySerializer/README.md

 public PacketPayload Payload { get; set; }
 ```

-Although both subtypes have an identifier of MessageId.NAV_PVT, the NavPvt message is only ever used from device to host whereas the NavPvtPoll message is only used from the host to device.
-Because the NavPvtPoll subtype binding specifies OneWay, deserialization of a NAV_PVT value is not ambigious.
+The NavPvt message is only ever used from device to host whereas the NavPvtPoll message is used from the host to device.
+Both subtypes have an identifier of MessageId.NAV_PVT, which would normally cause abmiguity during deserialization.
+However, because the NavPvtPoll subtype binding specifies OneWay, only the NavPvt subtype is available during deserialization.

 ### SubtypeFactoryAttribute ###